pinguin999/my-jngl-starter/README.md

 }

 void Paddle::draw() const {
-    jngl::pushMatrix();
-    jngl::setColor(jngl::Color(255, 255, 255));
+	jngl::Mat3 modelview = jngl::modelview().translate(position);
 	// Normal drawRect position is top left corner
-    // We want to draw from the rect middle jngl::drawRect(position - jngl::Vec2(PADDLE_W / 2, PADDLE_H / 2), jngl::Vec2(PADDLE_W, PADDLE_H));
+	// We want to draw from the rect middle modelview.translate(-jngl::Vec2(PADDLE_W / 2, PADDLE_H / 2));
-    jngl::popMatrix();
+	jngl::drawRect(modelview, jngl::Vec2(PADDLE_W, PADDLE_H), jngl::Rgba(1, 1, 1, 1));
 }
 ```

 Now our Paddles can move up and down.
 But we can also move them out of the screen.
-That’s not what we want.
-So let’s limit the Position.
-It’s very easy and we already have code for that in the controls, so that the controls input can not be larger than 1.
-Now we want that Position.Y is not larger than screen height/2 and not smaller negativ screen height/2.
+That's not what we want.
+So let's limit the Position.
+It's very easy and we already have code for that in the controls, so that the controls input can not be larger than 1.
+Now we want that position.y is not larger than screen height/2 and not smaller negativ screen height/2.

 In Paddle.cpp